DataBiosphere/azul/README.md

 Gitlab, for example, one would run `docker exec -it gitlab gitlab-ctl reconfigure`.

-## 9.6 Registering the Gitlab Runner
+## 9.6 Registering the Gitlab runner

 The runner is the container that performs the builds.
 The instance is configured to automatically start that container.
 The primary configuration for the runner